G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel.md

 </alert-element>

-To connect to a virtual machine:
+To connect to a Virtual Machine:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **Virtual Instances**.